leoloso/leoloso.com/src/posts/integration-tests-for-wordpress-plugin-using-lando-and-instawp.md

 - `graphql-api.zip`
 - `graphql-api-testing.zip`

-In the previous section I explained that I test the plugin before and after applying some configuration, with the configuration being updated by invoking some dedicated WP REST API endpoint (such as [this one](https://github.com/leoloso/PoP/blob/083133316dda047bbca58bbfacf766e8c030b522/layers/GraphQLAPIForWP/phpunit-plugins/graphql-api-for-wp-testing/src/RESTAPI/Controllers/ModuleSettingsAdminRESTController.php)).
+In the previous section I explained that I test the plugin before and after applying some configuration, with the configuration being updated by invoking some dedicated WP REST API endpoint.

 This REST API endpoint is needed only while testing the plugin, and I certainly don't want to ship it for production, as it could create security hazards.
 So this code won't be present in `graphql-api.zip`.